kevwjin/dotfiles/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="docs/SketchybarDemo.gif" height="300">
 &nbsp;

-- On MacOS, the Ghostty terminal emulator startup script defined at `dot_config/executable_tmux-startup.sh` runs upon opening a new Ghostty window, prompting the user to enter a default tmux session locally on the Mac or remotely on the server. @kevwjin personally uses Tailscale to connect between his laptop and server, enabling him to work on his Ubuntu server remotely.
+- On MacOS, the Ghostty terminal emulator startup script defined at `dot_config/executable_tmux-startup.sh` runs upon opening a new Ghostty window, prompting the user to enter a default tmux session locally on the Mac or remotely on the server.
+I personally uses Tailscale to connect between his laptop and server, enabling him to work on his Ubuntu server remotely.
 The remote access capability is particularly valuable for handling compute-heavy workflows when his server's GPU is needed.

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="docs/LocalTmuxDemo.gif" height="300">